 Howletts Wild Animal Park, Kent’s most successful and multi award winning animal park, offers visitors the chance to experience real conservation, throughout 2017.

 Howletts is a breeding sanctuary for some of the most rare and endangered species in the world.
 With over 450 animals and over 50 individual species, plus plenty of new births and arrivals, including adorable baby black rhino, Kasungu - the first black rhino to be born at the park, visitors have the opportunity to see real animals, real close and be part of real conservation in action.

-Set in 100 acres of historic parkland, there are wooded walkways and pathways to explore and fun and fact filled animal talks taking place at various times throughout the year, so there’s plenty for visitors of all ages to discover and enjoy.
+Set in 100 acres of historic parkland, there are wooded walkways and pathways to explore and fun, fact filled animal talks taking place at various times throughout the year, so there’s plenty for visitors of all ages to discover and enjoy.

-One of the County’s most popular visitor attractions, Howletts has conservation at its heart.
-Visitor monies help fund the park’s vital work with endangered species and enable the park to return animals back to protected areas of the wild, in conjunction with The Aspinall Foundation.
+One of the county’s most popular visitor attractions, Howletts has conservation at its heart.
+Visitor's money helps fund the park’s vital work with endangered species and enables the park to return animals back to protected areas of the wild, in conjunction with The Aspinall Foundation.